 There are two different types of landfill.

 - A dump where we bury all of the trash in a big open hole.
-Lots of rodents find there way to it and you see the vultures circling in the sky.
-This is what most people think of as a landfill.
+Lots of rodents find a way to it, and you see the vultures circling in the sky.
+This is what most people think of a landfill.

-- A landfill that is built on top or into the ground isolated by a plastic liner and covered daily with soil.
-It is an anaerobic environment, meaning no air can get to it and help the process of decomposition.
+- A landfill is built on top or into the ground.
+Isolated by a plastic liner and covered daily with soil.
+It is an anaerobic environment, meaning no air can get to it and help decomposition.

 Is Zero Waste even possible?

-When I talk about ‘zero waste’ the most common reaction I get is, “That’s impossible…how can you expect to create NO trash at all??!”
-And yes in some way you are right, it is impossible for me to create absolutely no trash.
-But we can, however, take steps in the right direction.
+When I talk about ‘zero waste,’ the most common reaction I get is, “That’s impossible…how can you expect to create NO trash at all??!”
+And yes, in some way, you are right.
+It is impossible not to create any trash.
+But we can, however take steps in the right direction.
 May it be reusing more items or reducing the way we consume.
 This part is also very welcoming to your wallet.

 We are all part of the economic waste stream.
 Our purchases produce waste that we do not see, both upstream and downstream.